Latest Internet News

 Increasing Awareness

 Having an online presence opens an entirely new field of advertisement possibilities.
-In addition to local print media, which has been on the decline in recent years, online advertising can be done for a fraction of the cost.
+In addition to local print media, which has declined recently, online advertising can be done for a fraction of the cost.
 Promoting your restaurant and brand to online review sites, search engines, and food delivery services or aggregators can help drive in multiple streams of clients with minimal investment and effort.

 A strong online presence does not have to be complicated.
 Consumers want to know the basics: where you are, what you offer, and who you are.
 Thorough details of these items can help bring higher traffic, as well.
-Even simply notating which menu items might be vegetarian or gluten-free can help draw in those searching for these types of items in your area.
-Without changing the menu, you have successfully appealed to an incredible niche local market.
+Even simply notating which menu items might be vegetarian or gluten-free can help draw in those searching for these items in your area.
+You have successfully appealed to an incredibly niche local market without changing the menu.
 Your website is your chance to have all the free exposure and marketing you can.
 Showcase pictures of menu items.
 Show off your restaurant’s cozy interior and beautiful bar space.
 This is your chance to shine.
-By showcasing what you have to offer in a mobile-friendly format, you attract a large range of customers that will soon be regulars.
+By showcasing what you offer in a mobile-friendly format, you attract many customers who will soon be regulars.

 Carol P. Middleton